rpinset/all-addons-OCA/mail_environment_google_gmail/readme/DESCRIPTION.rst

-This module allows to configure Gmail outgoing servers with server-env.
+This module allows to configure Gmail Authentication for email servers with server-env.